webyom/yom/tool/README.md

 2 : mangle
 3 : squeeze
 - `--cssmin` : YOM builder use cssmin to compress CSS code.
 Pass this if you want to compress CSS file.
+- `--compressHtml` : YOM builder use google htmlcompressor to compress HTML code.
+Pass this if you want to compress HTML file.
+- `--compress-html-options` : Options passed to htmlcompressor.
 - `--build-node-tpl` : Pass this if you want to build micro template file into nodeJS module file.
 - `--exclude filelist` : Relative file path list delimited by comma.
 Used to exclude files built with target building file.
+- `--output-base-path` : If this was specified, all the output path will be joined with thie base path.

 ## Config File
 Config file is a json file.
 It has below options.